NVIDIA/nim-anywhere/README.md

 All feedback and contributions to this project are welcome.
-When making changes to this project, either for personal use or for contributing, it is recomended to work on a fork on this project.
+When making changes to this project, either for personal use or for contributing, it is recommended to work on a fork on this project.
 Once the changes have been completed on the fork, a Merge Request should be opened.

 ## Code Style